 A pop-up window should appear on the screen.
 Pull down the right-hand slider until you see the “Subtitles & Captions (CC)” section.
 Click on it.
-As you can see, there are three options for captioning your Facebook video: to auto-generate, write, or upload them.
+As you can see, there are three options for captioning your Facebook video: auto-generate, write, or upload .srt file.

 If you already have a .srt file with your captions, upload it here.
 If not, choose the language of your video and click “Auto-Generate.”
 You can manually add captions to your Facebook video if you want to, but it’s easier to correct mistaken words than type the entire transcript from scratch.

 Once the captions have been generated, click on the pencil icon to edit them or to check if everything is spelled out correctly.
 As you can see, each caption is in a separate time-coded box.
 Above each caption is the time when it appears and disappears from the screen.

 To correct a misspelling, simply click on the relevant box and edit the transcript as necessary.
 Pay attention to proper nouns, as they’re the easiest to get wrong.
 Once you’re done, click “Save,” and then “Next” to go to “Publishing Options.”

 Even if you have other edits to make, it’s better to save the project first, so as not to lose the progress.
 To do so, check the option you need and click on the blue button.